Bermudagrass.com - An Informational Website From

-YUKON Bermuda is also a high quality turf variety similar in turf quality to Princess 77 but with higher cold tolerance (winter survival).
+Riviera Bermuda Grass is a high quality turf variety very similar to Princess 77 but with higher cold tolerance (winter survival).

 These varieties are not for use on

-high-speed modern Golf Greens but are excellent choices for seeded tees and fairways, home putting greens or for improving existing common Bermuda areas or problem fairways.
+high-speed modern Golf Greens but are excellent choices for seeded tees and fairways, home putting greens or for improving existing common Bermuda grass areas or problem fairways on golf

-Triangle is one of the better blend choices for medium input home lawns, fairways and sports fields.
-We sell more Triangle than any other
+& La Prima Blend are two of the better Bermuda Grass seed blend choices for medium input home lawns, fairways and sports fields.

 of turf Bermuda's is an excellent choice for home lawns and is available in smaller package sizes for planting smaller areas, than are some of the other varieties.
 More of the new